hashicorp/terraform-provider-aws/website/docs/d/networkmanager_core_network_policy_document.html.markdown

 * `action` - The action to take when a condition is true.
 Detailed Below.
 * `condition_logic` (Optional) - Valid values include `and` or `or`.
 This is a mandatory parameter only if you have more than one condition.
 The `condition_logic` apply to all of the conditions for a rule, which also means nested conditions of and or or are not supported.
 Use `or` if you want to associate the attachment with the segment by either the segment name or attachment tag value, or by the chosen conditions.
 Use `and` if you want to associate the attachment with the segment by either the segment name or attachment tag value and by the chosen conditions.
 Detailed Below.
-* `conditions` - A block arugment.
+* `conditions` - A block argument.
 Detailed Below.
 * `description` (Optional) - A user-defined description that further helps identify the rule.
 * `rule_number` - An integer from `1` to `65535` indicating the rule's order number.
 Rules are processed in order from the lowest numbered rule to the highest.
 Rules stop processing when a rule is matched.
 It's important to make sure that you number your rules in the exact order that you want them processed.

 ### `action`

-The following arguments are avilable:
+The following arguments are available:

 * `association_method` - Defines how a segment is mapped.
 Values can be `constant` or `tag`. `constant` statically defines the segment to associate the attachment to. `tag` uses the value of a tag to dynamically try to map to a segment.reference_policies_elements_condition_operators.html) to evaluate.
 * `segment` - The name of the `segment` to share as defined in the `segments` section.
 This is used only when the `association_method` is `constant`.